 Gabrielle is also a wife, a mother, a daughter, a grandma and aspiring public servant, and in all aspects of her life she is truly a force to be reckoned with.
 Gabrielle has an intense sense of purpose, and possesses a level of energy that propels her through each day’s challenges with positive determination.
 Gabrielle's most recent challenge has come from her being elected to the PNCC (Oct 2016) as the most recent and new councillor around the table.

-Rob is the creative at Whitfield Design +, an industrial designer adept in the art of transforming ideas into commercially viable products through his unique skills of melding beauty and creative design with production imperatives.
+The designer dude at WD +, an industrial designer adept in the art of transforming ideas into commercially viable products through his unique skills of melding beauty and creative design with production imperatives.
 Visualising in all dimensions.
 Listening in every sense.

 A business mentor for BMNZ since 2013, Rob enjoys working with both fledgling and established business people enabling insights into their businesses whilst offering alternate views and injecting enthusiasm when needed.